-For conformance with the scope of the evaluation, the z900 must be setup and initialized in Strict Separation Mode as defined in the Trusted Facility Manual, and in Section 3.2 of this document.
+For conformance with the scope of the evaluation, the zSeries must be setup and initialized in Strict Separation Mode as defined in the Trusted Facility Manual (ref Appendix C of the PR/SM Planning Guide), and in Section 3.2 of this document.

-Protection of the TOE for establishment of the required strict separation mode, as specified by OE.Sec_Setup helps to guarantee that all of the defined requirements to establish secure separation will be completed to provide the operational environment consistent with the scope of the evaluation.
+Protection of the TOE for establishment of the required strict separation mode, as specified by OE.Sec_Setup guarantees that all of the defined requirements to establish secure separation will be completed to provide the operational environment consistent with the scope of the evaluation.